juanfont/headscale/docs/ref/remote-cli.md

 ## Troubleshooting

-Checklist:
+- Make sure you have the _same_ headscale version on your server and workstation.

-- Make sure you have the _same_ headscale version on your server and workstation
+- Ensure that connections to the gRPC port are allowed.
-- Make sure you use version `0.13.0` or newer.
+- Verify that your TLS certificate is valid and trusted.
-- Verify that your TLS certificate is valid and trusted
+- If you don't have access to a trusted certificate (e.g. from Let's Encrypt), either:
-  - If you do not have access to a trusted certificate (e.g. from Let's Encrypt), add your self signed certificate to the trust store of your OS or
+    - Add your self-signed certificate to the trust store of your OS _or_
-  - Set `HEADSCALE_CLI_INSECURE` to 0 in your environment
+    - Disable certificate verification by either setting `cli.insecure: true` in the configuration file or by setting `HEADSCALE_CLI_INSECURE=1` via an environment variable.
+We do **not** recommend to disable certificate validation.